 DUKPT: Breaking Down the Process

-Derived Unique Key Per Transaction is a type of encryption key management used for PIN encryption and safeguarding cardholder data.
+Derived Unique Key Per Transaction (DUKPT) is a type of encryption key management used for PIN encryption and safeguarding cardholder data.
 This document provides a high-level overview of the DUKPT process, outlining how derived keys are made and what they are used for.
 For more detailed information, consult the American National Standards Institute’s ANS X9.24-1:2009 publication.
 DUKPT is one of many encryption techniques but plays a significant role in an end to end enterprise data encryption solutions.